 Keane’s brief stint at a Premier League title chasing Liverpool side under Rafa Benitez was ultimately a failure, as Liverpool cut their losses by selling him back to Spurs, just months after signing him.

-In their candid chat, Keane and Carragher discussed the various reasons why Keane, who had been one of the most prolific strikers in the Premier League, failed so spectacularly at Liverpool, and what prompted the striker to return to Spurs.
+In a candid chat on Sky Sports earlier this year, Keane and Carragher discussed the various reasons why Keane, who had been one of the most prolific strikers in the division, failed so spectacularly at Anfield, and what prompted the striker to return to Spurs.

 🗣 “The idea was for me and [Fernando] Torres to play together.”